badboy/fnordig.de/_posts/2023-06-20-ssh-keyscan-fdlim-get-bad-value.md

 This MacBook is cursed.
 At least now there will be search results for `fdlim_get: bad value` on the internet.

+_Update_: I'm not sure what the best way is for OpenSSH to fix this, but I've [filed the issue](https://bugzilla.mindrot.org/show_bug.cgi?id=3581) so the team can make the right choice for them.

 ---

 _Footnotes:_